This project was started in 2009 in conjunction with the Free State HIV and AIDS Coalition and the Treatment Action Campaign (TAC).

 Every two months they just go straight to the Club Facilitator in a special meeting place and have a quick health check, a brief discussion on a relative topic about living a healthy life with HIV, take their medications, and leave.

-Our HIV Treatment Literacy and ART Adherence Club programme has over 14,000 club members now.
+Our ART Adherence Club programme has over 25,000 club members now.
 They meet once every two months as a club, have a quick health screening, a short health talk on a subject pertinent to their lives, they bond and share problems and successes, then get their pre-packed ART medication and leave the clinic within an hour.

-This project has been funded by the Anglo American Chairman’s Fund, the Discovery Fund and Right to Care.
-If these three major funders agree to continue funding this project, Mosamaria will be able to reach far more people at more clinics with treatment literacy and adherence clubs.
+This project has been funded by the Anglo American Chairman’s Fund, and Right to Care.
 Our target is to have 42,000 people in our adherence programme by March 2019.
 This will slow down the spread of HIV because when one is stable on ART, there is very little risk of transmitting the virus.